-Penn State Scranton is pleased to offer the Dual Enrollment programs to high school juniors and seniors in school districts located in Northeastern Pennsylvania.
+Penn State Scranton offers Dual Enrollment courses to qualifying high school juniors and seniors in school districts located in Northeastern Pennsylvania.
 High School students earn college credit, that can be applied to most majors at Penn State University or other colleges and universities.
-Penn State will give all dual credit students a 50 % tuition reduction on up to 8 credits.
+Penn State will give all dual credit students a 50% tuition reduction on up to 8 credits.

 Approved Dual Enrollment classes are typically general education courses taught by faculty who have been approved to teach high school students.

 Dual Credit Eligibility

 Students who have completed their junior year or are currently in their senior year of high school are eligible for dual enrollment.
 Exceptions are considered for high school juniors and underclassmen on a case-by-case basis.

 Dual Enrollment students may take up to 8 credits per semester.
 Most students take one or two courses per 16-week semester in addition to, or in place of, high school coursework.

 - The school district will determine satisfactory progress based on credit earned.

 - The student demonstrates readiness for college-level coursework in the intended subject area of study, as determined by Penn State Scranton.
 The University will determine readiness based on placement exam decisions.

 - In order to remain in the program, the student must maintain a secondary school grade point average of 3.0 in the applicable subject area of study.
 The student also must maintain a minimum grade of 2.0 in each Dual enrollment course in which the student is enrolled.

 Dual Credit Grades and Courses

 Students are eligible to register for Dual Enrollment courses in the Fall, Spring and Summer semesters.
 The students will not be allowed to enroll in more than 24 post-secondary credits through Dual Enrollment per academic year.